-- Expy: Of Gilbert from Falcom's Sen no Kiseki series.
+- Expy: Of Gilbert Stein from Falcom's Kiseki Series.
 They even share the same VA.

 - First-Name Basis: Addresses Mitsuki as "Mitsuki-kun", and likewise, she addresses him as "Tomoaki-san".
 After his scheme fails, she addresses him as "Mikuriya-san", showing that she's distancing herself from him.
 He still addresses her by her first name, albeit as "Mitsuki-san" instead.